kbarbary/sep/paper/paper.md

 # Summary

-Source Extractor [@sextractor] is a widely used command-line program for segmentation and analysis of astronomical images.
+Source Extractor [@bertin96; @sextractor] is a widely used command-line program for segmentation and analysis of astronomical images.
 It reads in FITS format files, performs a configurable series of tasks, including background estimation, source detection, deblending and a wide array of source measurements, and finally outputs a FITS format catalog file.

 While Source Extractor is highly useful, the fact that it can only be used as an executable -- reading input files, producing output files